troncosojose22/cc-00-functions-variables/README.md

 ## Instructions

-1. Create a folder in your AWS Cloud9 `/environment` directory called `code-challenges`.
+1. Create a folder in your vscode `/environment` directory called `code-challenges`.
-2. Clone down this assignment to your `code-challenges' directory in AWS Cloud9.
+2. Clone down this assignment to your `code-challenges' directory in vscode.
 3. Code your solution using JavaScript in `index.js`.
 4. **Be sure to run and test your code throughly!**
 5. By the end of Code Challenge, **commit and push your changes up to Github**.